YASHGUPTA2611/YASHGUPTA2611/README.md

 # Hi there, I'm Yash Gupta! 👋
-I am a passionate data with a strong focus on artificial intelligence, dedicated to extracting insights from data and developing AI-driven solutions for real-world projects.
+I am passionate about data with a strong focus on artificial intelligence, dedicated to extracting insights from data and developing AI-driven solutions for real-world projects.
 Welcome to my GitHub profile!

 ## 🔭 What I'm Currently Working On:
 - Participated in a Kaggle competition focused on predicting levels of problematic internet usage among children and adolescents.